 For each pair of trees, we use the simple tree matching algorithm to find the maximum number of matched nodes among the two trees.
 We call this number the match score.
 For each table in one source page, we obtain match scores.
 Sibling tables should have a one to one correspondence.
-Based on the match score, we use the Gale-Shapley stable marriage algorithm [23] to pair potential sibling tables one to one.
+Based on the match scores, we use the Gale-Shapley stable marriage algorithm [18] to pair sibling tables one-to-one from two sibling pages.

-For a pair of potential sibling tables, we calculate the sibling table match percentage, 100 times the match score divided by the number of nodes of the smaller tree.
-The match percentage between the two trees in Figure 5, for example, is 19 (match score) divided by 27 (tree size of $Tree_2$), which, expressed as a percentage, is 70.4%.
+For each pair of tables, we calculate the sibling table match percentage, 100 times the match score divided by the number of nodes of the smaller tree.
+The match percentage between the two trees in Figure 5, for example, is 19 (match score) divided by 27 (tree size of $Tree_2$ ), which, expressed as a percentage, is 70.4%.

-We classify potential sibling tables into three categories: (1) exact match or near exact match; (2) false match; and (3) sibling-table match.
-We use two threshold boundaries to classify potential sibling tables: a higher threshold between exact or near exact match and sibling-table match, and a lower threshold between sibling-table match and false match.
+We classify table matches into three categories: (1) exact match or near exact match; (2) false match; and (3) sibling-table match.
+We use two threshold boundaries to classify table matches: a higher threshold between exact or near exact match and sibling-table match, and a lower threshold between siblingtable match and false match.
 Usually a large gap exists between the range of exact or near exact match percentages and the range of sibling-table match percentages, as well as between the range of sibling-table match percentages and the range of false match percentages.
-Using active learning with boostrap selective sampling [42], we first set initial thresholds by empirical observation (90% for the higher threshold and 20% for the lower threshold); then TISP dynamically adjusts the two thresholds as needed during the classification process as more sibling pages are considered.
+After some observation, we set the upper threshold at 90% and the lower threshold at 20%.